Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 ### defaultPreviewSize

-An int int in the range [0, 6], defaulting to 3.
+An int in the range [0, 6], defaulting to 3.
 It determines which preview size the *Preview Scale* slider defaults to.
 This value can be converted to km via the equation:

 2<span style="vertical-align: baseline; position: relative; top: -0.6em;">(defaultPreviewSize + 5)</span> * 128 / 1000